 There are now 5.25 trillion macro and micro pieces of plastic in our oceans and another 8 million are released every day, killing 100,000 marine mammals and turtles and 1 million seabirds every year.
 Some estimates predict that more than 90% of the ocean's top predators were wiped out in the last 55 years.

 Rising CO2 emissions from burning fossil fuels have initiated a process of acidification, bleaching and killing almost 30% of coral reefs worldwide and threatening 25% of all marine species who rely on coral reefs as their habitat.
 The availability of fish has already started declining as a result of these processes, with climate-induced losses reaching highs of 35% in the North Sea.

 Tythe supports these ocean conservation charities, selected by experts because of their high impact.

-- 99% of designated bathing waters around the UK are now classified as "sufficiently hygienic", up from 27% in 1990.
+By pushing for better environmental legislation and by putting pressure on politicians, SAS has drastically improved the quality of UK waters - 99% of designated bathing waters around the UK are now classified as "sufficiently hygienic", up from 27% in 1990.

 Set up once, cancel anytime.